 The School is comprised of over 30 academic staff with breadth and depth of expertise in Politics, Public Policy and Public Administration, and International Relations.
 Key sub-fields of expertise include: Federalism and Intergovernmental Coordination, International Relations and Comparative Politics of the Asia-Pacific, Leadership and Governance, Policy Advice and Policy Capacity, Public Sector Reform, Energy and Resources, Strategic Studies, and Public Integrity and Anti-corruption.

-Head of the School of Government and International Relations Shines in World Rankings
+School of Government and International Relations Shines in World Rankings